sparktsang/sparktsang.github.io/_posts/invaders.md

 "I will talk to them," he finally said.

 "Good," I replied.
 "I'll be back later to see the result."
 He apologized for my experience.
 It was a professional, formulaic apology, but the expression of sincerity was perfectly feigned.
 The first battle was won.

+Returning to the hostel, my heart beat a little faster.
+I was preparing for the possibility of another confrontation, another war.
+I plastered a wide, friendly smile on my face—a tactical maneuver.
+If he told me he had failed, the smile would vanish instantly, replaced by the fiery glare I had deployed earlier, but with twice the intensity.

+But the performance was unnecessary.
+"They have moved out of the room," Film informed me, his tone professional but calm.
+A genuine smile of relief broke across my face.
+I gave him a double thumbs-up.
+Thank you.

+I walked slowly towards the dorm, savoring the small victory.
+Suddenly, Film almost ran past me, murmuring an apology.
+He was heading into *my* room.
+The two invaders' beds had been cleared, but one of them was still there—the one with the "serial killer" eyes.
+Film was confronting him.
+The man was complaining about not having a key.
+Film insisted one had been given.
+I didn't pay much attention; they were gone, that's all that mattered.

+But then I saw it.
+The door to our room was broken.
+The edge near the handle had been split vertically, not completely, but enough to be folded inwards.
+The man's story, I now understood, was that he had broken it because he couldn't get in.

+"That's crazy," I said to Film as I left the room.
+"If I were you, I would call the police."

+"I'm about to," he replied, though I couldn't tell if he was serious.

+I took my laptop to the common area.
+The two former invaders were now sitting quietly at a table outside the room.
+All their menacing energy was gone.
+They looked less like serial killers and more like stray dogs that had been kicked out into the rain.
+Film and his staff were huddled together, discussing the situation in hushed, urgent Thai.

+Then, a bizarre scene unfolded.
+The man who had broken the door walked calmly to the bar and ordered a drink.
+He sat there, sipping it like a regular customer, with Film standing nearby.
+What was happening?
+Had they already settled the damages?
+Was this Film's brilliant political maneuver—a "win-win" deal where the damages were paid in bar credits, converting a liability into a high-margin profit?
+If so, his skill was on another level.

+An hour later, the real answer arrived.
+A group of five or six men, mostly in plain clothes, but two with "Krabi Tourist Police" emblazoned on their backs.
+Film had been serious.
+He borrowed my key to open the now-useless door, and the police surrounded the man, who sat and explained his side of the story.
+The discussion was surprisingly calm.
+I only heard one officer shout "Listen!" once.
+An hour later, I saw the man hand over a wad of cash to Film and sign a document on high-quality paper.
+Justice, it seemed, had been served.

+As Film was heading back to the reception, I called out to him about my key.
+He walked over, and the chill was gone.
+"I can move you to another room," he offered, "the door is completely broken now."
+I went to look.
+The wood was no longer just split; it was completely severed.
+I decided to stay, at least for the night.
+A room with a broken door was a small price to pay for the luxury of having the entire dorm to myself.

+"If you change your mind," Film said, "just find me.
+I'm here until eleven."
+And then, it was back.
+The smile.
+The warmth.

+Perhaps it's a matter of comparison.
+Next to a guest who literally breaks down his door, I suddenly seemed reasonable and harmless.

+The power dynamic had reversed completely.
+I was no longer the threat.
+I was his ally.
+The war was over, and peace had been restored.